scummvm/scummvm/backends/platform/3ds/README.md

 4.3) Warning for build sizes
 ---------------------------
-The above configuration command will include all game engines by default and will likely be too massive to run with stability using either the 3DSX or the CIA format.
+The above configuration command will include all game engines by default and will likely be too massive to be stable using either the 3DSX or the CIA format.
 Until dynamic modules are figured out, you should configure engines like this:
 ```
  $ ./configure --host=3ds --disable-all-engines--enable-engine=scumm-7-8,myst,riven, \